ResearchComputing/Documentation/docs/software/loadbalancer.md

 Now create a job script called `run_hello.sh` that will submit all instances of your python script in `lb_cmd_file` using the Load Balancer.
-Within the script, before using Load Balancer, we need to load the Intel C++ compiler, Intel MPI, Python, and the Load Balancer utility itself.
-We load Intel and Intel MPI because the Load Balancer uses mpirun to parallelize commands.
+Within the script, before using Load Balancer, we need to load the Python, and the Load Balancer utility itself.
 Your job script should look something like this:

 ```bash